norsbot/daily-stats/README.md

-# Nors Bot Daily Stats Service
+# Nors Bot Daily Stats Service (WIP)

 ## What is this?

 This is a service that will send the stats of your bot to discord webhook.
 Using google spreadsheet as a database.
-Any contributions are welcome.
+The project is in development so any contributions are welcome.

 [Example spreadsheet](https://docs.google.com/spreadsheets/d/1mi2TmDPEH0Y-SLNLEk4gcLTTxK0u5fxLLGRVRm4puqE?usp=sharing)